 - Hosted by Georges Collinet

-In 1990, we became Afropop Worldwide, expanding our reach and vision to include the music and cultures of the entire African Diaspora: Latin America, the Middle East, and of course, the United States.
-Our radio program remains the gold standard for both the curious and the connoisseur.
-We take listeners to dynamic music capitals such as Dakar, Senegal; Johannesburg, South Africa; Cairo, Egypt; Havana, Cuba; Salvador de Bahia, Brazil; New York and Paris.
+In 1990, the program became Afropop Worldwide, expanding their reach and vision to include the music and cultures of the entire African Diaspora: Latin America, the Middle East, and of course, the United States.
+Their radio program remains the gold standard for both the curious and the connoisseur.
+They take listeners to dynamic music capitals such as Dakar, Senegal; Johannesburg, South Africa; Cairo, Egypt; Havana, Cuba; Salvador de Bahia, Brazil; New York and Paris.
 Listeners meet leading stars as well as emerging artists.
 From vintage live concert recordings by African music veterans like Ladysmith Black Mambazo, Cesaria Evora, and Baaba Maal, to the latest on reggaeton, or the rise of global rappers like K’Naan, Afropop Worldwide is synonymous with excellence, excitement, accuracy and depth.
 The founders of numerous musical ensembles, publications, record labels, media offerings, websites and concert venues have cited Afropop as the spark that first inspired their endeavors.

 Hosted by one of Africa 's best-loved broadcast personalities, Georges Collinet, and produced by Sean Barlow, Afropop Worldwide is currently distributed by PRI Public Radio International to over 108 stations in the U.S.